t

 2001-02 - the Meltdown concerts

-*Note - for a very thorough and comprehensive guide to all of the gear David Gilmour used in these periods, look no further than Gilmourish.Com
+Note - for a very thorough and comprehensive guide to all of the gear David Gilmour used in these periods, look no further than Gilmourish.Com.
+Also check out the wonderful Tone From Heaven website for a comprehensive look at David's gear from the Division Bell-Pulse era, On an Island, and David's custom Pete Cornish effects rigs.

-David Gilmour Big Muff Sound Clips - Here is a selection of various Gilmour solos using the Big Muff Pi, in this order: Dogs solo live from Oakland California, Dogs solo from Animals in (both 1977), Mother solo, Young Lust solo, and Comfortably Numb solo (all from The Wall 1977), Final Cut solo and Fletcher Memorial Home solo (from The Final Cut in 1983), and the On an Island second solo (from On an Island 2006).
+David Gilmour Big Muff Sound Clips - Above is a video showing various ways to use a Big Muff for David's 1977 Animals tones and below is a selection of various Gilmour solos using the Big Muff Pi, in this order: Dogs solo live from Oakland California, Dogs solo from Animals studio album (both 1977), Mother solo, Young Lust solo, and Comfortably Numb solo (all from The Wall 1977), Final Cut solo and Fletcher Memorial Home solo (from The Final Cut in 1983), On an Island second solo (this may actually be a Tube Driver) and the intro to Sorrow (from A Momentary Lapse of Reason in 1987).

 David Gilmour Ram's Head Big Muff